PecanProject/betydb-data-access/original_api.md

 {{book.BETYdb_URL}}/species.xml?scientificname=Panicum+virgatum

-and then examining the "id" value of one species in the result.
-Once we have the id, we can use it to query the traits table by visiting this URL:
+and then examining the "id" value of the one species in the result.
+Once we have the id, we can use it in a query to the traits table:

 {{book.BETYdb_URL}}/traits.xml?specie_id=938